hmjeon/PERDIX/release/Readme.txt

-Pun PERDIX on command line with input paramters
+Pun PERDIX on command line with input parameters
 1. Geometry
+2. Target edge
-2. Edge length
+3. Edge length of the target edge